Recruiting Studies

 Lymphedema is chronic swelling caused by a buildup of lymph fluid, most commonly in the arms or legs.
 It often occurs after cancer treatment that removes or damages lymph nodes.
 Management includes compression garments, manual lymphatic drainage, and decongestive therapy.

 Clinical trials are advancing new treatments for lymphedema.
-Currently, 1 studies are recruiting a combined 285 participants across the United States.
-Research is being conducted by 1 organizations including Memorial Sloan Kettering Cancer Center.
+Currently, 24 studies are recruiting a combined 14,477 participants across the United States.
+Research is being conducted by 15 organizations including Massachusetts General Hospital, Memorial Sloan Kettering Cancer Center, M.D.
+Anderson Cancer Center and 12 others.

 2026 Lymphedema Research Landscape